2023 Most Popular Online Bachelor's Degree Trade Schools in District of Columbia

 Learn more about this school with online programs:

 Our 2023 rankings named George Washington University the most popular school in District of Columbia for trade school students working on their bachelor’s degree.
-This large private not-for-profit school is located in Washington, District of Columbia, and it awarded 3,466 bachelor’s degrees in 2021-2022.
+GWU is a large private not-for-profit school situated in Washington, District of Columbia.
+It awarded 3,466 bachelor’s degrees in 2021-2022.

-During the 2020-2021 year, about 8% of the undergraduates at the school took at least one online course.
+In 2020-2021 about 8% of the undergraduate students at the school chose to take one or more online courses.

 Most Popular Online Trade School Bachelor's Degree Schools in the Middle Atlantic Region